-4 Operating revenues (R_i)
+4 Operating revenues $(R_i \text{ and } \hat{R_i})$

-An Agency must estimate the future periodic revenues expected to be received from new customers in a DSP Area according to the following principles:
+An Agency must estimate the future periodic revenues expected to be received from new customers in a DSP Area (R_i) and the future periodic revenues expected to be received from new customers serviced by an Extension (\hat{R}i) according to the following principles:

-- (a) An Agency must project the operating revenues arising from a DSP Area on the basis of the efficient operation of the Assets used to provide Determination Services in that DSP. - (b) An Agency's projection of operating revenues arising from a DSP Area must be formulated to best meet the needs of its users, including Developers, based on the service standards set out in the relevant DSP. - (c) An Agency must assume that residential prices are uniform across that Agency's Area of Operations unless IPART, by determination, has approved differential prices. - (d) An Agency must estimate future revenues using the relevant periodic charge in that Agency's Prevailing Periodic Determination applied to the consumption of an average customer in the relevant customer class. - (e) Future operating revenues arising from a DSP Area must be projected over a 30 year period from the date a DSP is registered with IPART under clause 2(e) of Schedule 4.
+(a) An Agency must project operating revenues on the basis of the efficient operation of:

+- Conoda - (1) in the case of R_i , the Assets used to provide Determination Services in that DSP; and - (2) in the case of \hat{R}i , the Extension. - (b) An Agency's projection of operating revenues arising from a DSP Area must be formulated to best meet the needs of its users. - (c) An Agency must assume that residential prices are uniform across that Agency's Area of Operations unless IPART, by determination, has approved differential prices. - (d) An Agency must estimate future revenues using the relevant periodic charge in that Agency's Prevailing Periodic Determination applied to the consumption of an average customer in the relevant customer class. - (e) Future operating revenues arising from a DSP Area must be projected over a 30 year period from: - (1) in the case of R_i , 1 July of the financial year in which a DSP is registered with IPART under clause 2(e) of Schedule 4; or - (2) in the case of \hat{K}i , 1 July of the financial year in which the Extension that enabled the New Connection is completed.

-5 Operating costs (C_i , C_i and \hat{C}i)
+5 Operating costs (C_i, C_i, C_i) and \hat{C}i